 Obtaining an F-1 Visa

-Before applying for a visa, applicants must be academically admitted.
+Before applying for a student visa, applicants must apply for admission to the University and be accepted.

 Step 2: Prove Financial Viability